Toobarizwan/All_of_Us/README.md

 ## Running Jobs on a Remote Server

-This is a guide on how to use `screen` to run jobs on All Of Us without keeping your laptop open.
-This will allow you to long jobs without interruption on a remote server.
-You can disconnect and reconnect from it.
+This is a guide on how to use `screen` to run jobs on All Of Us without keeping your laptop or browser open.

 ### Step 1: Start a Screen Session